abdirahim9/PythonJourney/README.md

 - 'print()': Shows  greeting with variables -e.g., "Hello, Abdirahim!
 At 27, attempt My first Python script-mastery starts here!

 # Day 2: Calculator Script
--'float(input())': Takes number-converts strings to decimals.
+- 'float(input())': Takes number-converts strings to decimals.
--'Math ops: '+', '-', '*', '/', '//', '%' -compute on 'num1','num2'.
+- 'Math ops: '+', '-', '*', '/', '//', '%' -compute on 'num1','num2'.
--'print(f"...)': Formats results-shows all 6 operations cleanly.
+- 'print(f"...)': Formats results-shows all 6 operations cleanly.
 My calc does sums to remainders-math in python is on!

 # Day 3: Logic Script
--'int(input())': Takes age-coverts to integer.
+- 'int(input())': Takes age-coverts to integer.
--'if/else': Decides adult/minor-nested 'if checks 21 or 13.
+- 'if/else': Decides adult/minor-nested 'if checks 21 or 13.
--'for i in range(5)': Counts 0-4-just loops!
+- 'for i in range(5)': Counts 0-4-just loops!
--'while count <5': Counts with control-stops at 5.
+- 'while count <5': Counts with control-stops at 5.
--'print(f"...)': Shows decisions and counts-logic rules!
+- 'print(f"...)': Shows decisions and counts-logic rules!
 My script thinks now-control flow is mine!